suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

 10. If you need to prepare something else on your cluster before kubriX gets installed, do this now.

-11. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secret` to configure the installer.
+11. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secrets` to configure the installer.

     ```
     kubectl create ns kubrix-install